federico-lin26/IT-Troubleshooting-Simulator/README.md

 **License**

-© 2026 LILLO.
+© 2026 IT Troubleshooting Simulator.
 All rights reserved.
 You may view the code, but copying, modifying, or redistributing without permission is prohibited.